Get a Free Quote

 At any rate, Bréal suggested the inclusion of a 25 mile running event in the programme for the first modern Olympics in 1896.
 The race would be named in French “marathon” after the Greek “Μαραθών”.

 Language usage also reveals something about the history of this event.
-Just take a look at Google’s Ngram graph plotting usage of the word “marathon” between the late 19th century and today.
+Just take a look at Google’s Ngram graph plotting usage of the word “marathon” (the very essence of the language of the marathon) between the late 19th century and today.
 A steady increase in use can be seen from the first Olympic marathon up to the 1960s at which point the trajectory tilts steeply upwards through the running boom of the 1970s and 80s before plateauing out somewhat at the millennium.

 If this linguistic analysis suggests that marathon running may have reached its peak – what could be next?
 Well, some say that hard-core runners have already moved on, setting their sights in increasing numbers on the “ultramarathon”: any race which is longer than 26.2 miles in length.
 And, some would argue, rather closer in definition to Pheidippides’ original undertaking.
 Indeed the modern day “Spartathlon” is a 153 mile race held between Athens and Sparta in his honour.
 I’m not sure whether that’s inspiring or horrifying.